temperlang/temperlang-blog/posts/tangle-of-strings.md

 We're going to look informally at a number of aspects and invariants, discussing each one in the context of a handful of languages.
 Then we'll summarize in a table for far more languages.

 - *Ordering*: what does the language's primary comparison operator (`<`) mean applied to strings?
-  These turn out to group into UTF-16 order and codepoint order.
+  These turn out to group into UTF-16 order and codepoint order, though collation order makes a surprise appearance.
 - *Counting*: how does the language count characters?
   This turns out to group by common Unicode encoding: UTF-{8,16,32}.
 - *Indexing and Iteration*: how does the language allow dealing with parts of a string?
-If the language provides both integer loops `for (int i = 0; i < ...; ++i)` and *for each* style loops, does using them to iterate over strings result in the same kinds of code units?
+If the language provides both integer loops `for (int i = 0; i < ...; ++i)` and *for each* style loops, do they enumerate string parts in the same way?
   Often, the latter is by codepoint even if the former is not.
 - *Concatenation*: How does the language combine parts of strings into wholes?
 Do different code unit representations (especially UTF-16 surrogates) persist after concatenation?
 Is the length of a concatenation the sum of the lengths of the parts?
   There is quite a lot of variety here.